top of page

 Being scarcely literate, she had to dictate her Book, and it’s the first known autobiography in English.
 A manuscript copy was found in 1934 and published both in Margery’s Norfolky Middle English and in modern translations.

 Margery often seems unaware of her effect on others.
-On the outskirts of Lynn, she encounters half a dozen nursing mothers and asks them the sex of their babies.
-Knowing that baby boys set her screaming in honour of the infant Christ the mothers preserve the peace by professing that all are girls!
-In other incidents, far from Lynn, her fellow pilgrims set off without her, evidently wanting relief from her religious injunctions.
+In an incident in the Middle East her fellow pilgrims set off without her, evidently wanting relief from her religious injunctions.
 Saintly or sanctimonious, Margery stuck to her noisy ways.

 The final act features Margery’s trial for blasphemy, turning especially on her claim to intimate relations with God.
 Set against this enormity is the poignancy of Margery’s dependence, for defence, on her senile husband, John, with his proneness to embarrassing spoonerisms.